 Iran's goal is to build nuclear weapons and intercontinental ballistic missiles (ICBMs) capable of launching them.
 This January, William O. Beeman, emeritus professor of anthropology at the University of Minnesota, told a Tehran Times interviewer that Iran's ballistic missile program is "completely legal."
 Iranian President Hassan Rouhani agrees.

 In 2012, Columbia's Jervis wrote that the U.S. should "resign itself to Iran's development of nuclear weapons."
 He was one-upped by Kenneth Waltz, a professor of political science at the University of California, Berkeley, who wrote in that same year that Iran's development of nuclear weapons shouldn't be merely tolerated but actually encouraged because it would stabilize the Middle East and force Iran to become a more responsible power.
 Daniel Pipes, president of the Middle East Forum, called it "the single most preposterous analysis by an allegedly serious strategist of the Iranian quest for a nuclear weapon."

 Ultimately, Iran doesn't need to pay professors to do its messaging.

-Ultimately, Iran doesn't need to pay professors such as Kaveh Afrasiabi to do its messaging under the guise of neutral credentialed historians and researchers.
+Ultimately, Iran doesn't need to pay professors, as it allegedly did with Kaveh Afrasiabi, to do its messaging under the guise of neutral credentialed historians and researchers.
 When it comes to propagating myths about Iran's moderation and preaching about the evils of America's Iran policy, there are many credentialed historians and researchers apparently willing to do the work for modest academic wages.